d-chambers/waverave/writeup/writeup.md

  \frac{t^n_{i1,j-1} -2t^n_{i,j} + t^n_{i,j+1}}{dy^2} ) + c^2 dt^2 s - t^{n-1}_{i,j} + 2t^n_{i,j}
  ```

-This defines the basic time stepping algorithm; for each time step the Laplacian is implemented as a convolution filter then multiplied by the ($c^2 dt^2$) and the wavefield at two previous timesteps is subtracted and two times the previous wavefield added.
-The source times $c^2dt^2$ is injected at specified times and locations.
-In practice, however, a higher order approximation is usually used for the Laplacian operator.
-In this project we used a 4th order central difference resulting in a stencil with the length of 9.
+The basic time stepping algorithm is as follows: for each time step the Laplacian is calculated then multiplied by $c^2 dt^2$ and the wavefield at two previous timesteps is subtracted and two times the previous wavefield added.
+The source pressure $c^2dt^2$ is injected at specified times and locations.
+In practice, a higher order approximation is usually used for the Laplacian operator than the 3 point stencil shown above.
+In this project we used a 4th order central difference resulting in a p element centered stencil.

 The number of operations depends on the grid size, and is largely dominated by the Laplacian operator.
 Let $L$ be one minus the length of the centered Laplacian operator divided by two (4 in our case).
-Then, assuming a grid padded $l$ zeros (with dimensions $X$ by $Y$ before padding) the total number of operations related to the Laplacian is $2LXY$.
-This has to be calculated every time step, of a total number of timesteps $T_s$.
-There are also some other operations associated with adding the previous time steps and multiplying velocities, but to a first order approximation there will be $2lXYT_s$ operations.
-If a square Laplacian stencil is used this becomes $l^2XYT_s$.
+Then, assuming a grid padded with $l$ zeros (with dimensions $X$ by $Y$ before padding) the total number of operations related to the Laplacian is $2LXY$.
+This has to be calculated every time step, for a total number of timesteps $T_s$.
+There are also some other operations associated with adding the previous time steps and multiplying velocities, but to a first order approximation, there will be about $2lXYT_s$ operations.
+If a square Laplacian stencil is used this becomes $l^2XYT_s$, as is the case with the Julia implementation but not C or Python.

 We selected a homogeneous 2d acoustic domain with a single explosive source occurring in the center of the domain whose source time function is a 60Hz Ricker wavelet.